kube-zen/zen-watcher/docs/FILTER_LANGUAGE_REFERENCE.md

 Invalid expressions result in:

-1. **Parse errors**: Syntax errors are logged and legacy filters are used as fallback
+1. **Parse errors**: Syntax errors are logged and list-based filters are used as fallback
-2. **Evaluation errors**: Runtime errors (e.g., type mismatches) are logged and legacy filters are used as fallback
+2. **Evaluation errors**: Runtime errors (e.g., type mismatches) are logged and list-based filters are used as fallback

 **Best Practice**: Test expressions in a development environment before deploying to production.